NeuroJSON/jdata/JData_specification.md

 ### Binary JData Storage Grammar

-The binary JData grammar is identical to the UBJSON grammar defined in [ubjson.org (Draft 12)](http://ubjson.org), with the following three exceptions
+The binary JData grammar is identical to the UBJSON grammar defined in the [UBJSON Specification (Draft 12)](http://ubjson.org), with the following three exceptions

 1. JData stores an `[N]` (`"no-op"`) record as `null` when saving the data in the text-format,
 2. JData uses IEEE 754 binary form to store +/-Infinity, instead of converting to [Z], and